Kmeakin/walrus-report/src/30-implementation.md

 ```
 While the solution seems simple for this small example, naively copying a
 context-free grammar of a real life programming language into a LR-parser
-generator will produce hundreads of such shift-reduce conflicts, and the
+generator will produce hundreds of such shift-reduce conflicts, and the
 resulting fixed grammar will be contorted beyond recognition.

 LR parser generators were my first attempt at writing a parser for Walrus (in